manivannanpandiyan17/Performance-Testing/README.md

 Performed the load test using JMETER

-Under test script folder, Test script (i.e. JMX) and Test data (i.e. CSV format) are available
+Under the Scripts folder, Test script (i.e. JMX) and Test data (i.e. CSV format) are available

 Configured to run with 1 user hitting the application 10 times in 1 minute duration